jmfanc/RESTful_movieservice/README.md

 ## Implementation
 - MySQL database
-- JPA implemented by Spring Data
 - JPA Criteria API for complex queries
+- secured service with Spring Security and OAuth2
 - 3-layered architecture with Controller, Service and Repository
-- ORM model for persistence and DTO model for communication with clients
+- model for persistence and DTO model for communication with clients
-- secured service with Spring Security, every critical request needs to pass BasicAuthentication so the service remains stateless